rust-lang/rfcs/text/0000-linear-type.md

-First, the `linear` attribute as described here does not create true linear types: when unwinding past a `linear` type, the `linear` attribute will be ignored.
+First, the `linear` attribute as described here does not create true linear types: when unwinding past a `linear` type, the `linear` attribute will be ignored, and a `Finalize` trait could be invoked.
 Supporting unwinding means that Rust's `linear` types would in effect still be affine.
 However, if we ever allow a post-1.0 subset of rust without unwinding, Rust's `linear` types would become *true* linear types.

 Second, and probably more importantly, unwinding should be extremely infrequent in rust code of any reasonable quality.
 As such, the linear